judiebig/Foster-Strengths-and-Circumvent-Weaknesses/README.md

 The code will be released recently.

 ## References
-Our paper can be found on Arxiv:
+Our paper can be found on Arxiv now:
 ```bib
 @article{tai2021foster,
   title={Foster Strengths and Circumvent Weaknesses: a Speech Enhancement Framework with Two-branch Collaborative Learning},